javajosh/microservice-template/readme.md

 java/play, and db is linux/mysql.
 This project is buildable from the command-line in macOS, Windows, and Linux.

-This repo includes IntelliJ project files, but any IDE is optional, and the command-line will always be the *canonical* way to build.
+This repo includes IntelliJ project files, but an IDE is optional, and *the command-line will always be the canonical way to build*.

 ## Building, Running, Testing

-First, install the necessary tooling.
+First, install the necessary tooling: `java`, `sbt`, `yarn`, `@angular/cli`, `mysql`, and `git`.
 Installing the required tooling is made much easier if you use a package manager.
 I suggest homebrew for macOS, chocolatey for Windows, and apt-get or rpm for Linux.
 Install the Oracle JDK manually.
+Optional (but very useful) packages include mysql.workbench and curl.
+Note that installing `yarn` will also typically install `node` and `npm`.

 Each top-level process is built, run, tested separately.
+Unlike most templates of this type, you don't have to run all processes at once.
+You can run any of them independently, and they will use local stubs to keep going.
+In general, since applications are for humans, follow a *top-down* approach, starting with the UI, and working down to implement the necessary features.

 The *initial build* for these projects will take extra time and bandwidth as they download their (copious) dependencies.
 Subsequent runs will be much faster.

+If you use IntelliJ, install the `Scala` and `AngularJS` plugins.

 ### Run the Client (Angular)